 The density of a substance tells us how heavy it is for its size.
 It shows the relationship between the mass and the volume.
 Let's compare a metal fork made of steel and a plastic fork made of polystyrene.
-A cubic centimeter of steel weighs about 8 grams.
-A cubic centimeter of polystyrene plastic weighs about 1 gram.
+One cubic centimeter of steel weighs about 8 grams.
+One cubic centimeter of polystyrene plastic weighs about 1 gram.
 Steel is heavier for its size and therefore has a higher density than plastic.

 The density of water is 1 gram per cubic centimeter.
 The density of other substances is compared against the density of water.
-If a substance has a density higher that 1 gram per cubic centimeter, it will sink in water.
+If a substance has a density higher than 1 gram per cubic centimeter, it will sink in water.
 If it has a density lower than 1 g/cm, it will float in water.

 If you know the mass and volume of an object, you can determine its density.
 For example, if you know that a silver chain weighs 40 grams and has a volume of 4 cubic centimeters, you can figure out the density of the silver in the chain.
-Each cubic centimeter of silver must weigh 10 grams.
+Imagine dividing up the 40 grams evenly between the 4 cubic centimeters.
+Each cubic centimeter would get 10 grams, so one cubic centimeter of silver must weigh 10 grams.

-We could divide the total mass by the total volume to find the density of a material.
+To calculate the density of silver, we can divide the total mass by the total volume.